Any time you are making a career decision, it can be a very stressful and overwhelming time.

 - Knowledge and Abilities

-The Statement of Merit Criteria will also include Conditions of Employment and Other Information.
-It is essential that you read the entire job poster and Statement of Merit Criteria to ensure that you don’t miss anything.
+The poster will also include Conditions of Employment and Other Information.
+It is essential that you read the entire job poster to ensure that you don’t miss anything.

 Let’s take a closer look at some of these requirements.

-This is the section of the Statement of Merit Criteria that you must address in your resume/cover letter.
+This is the section that you must address in your resume/cover letter.

 If you don’t speak to each of the essential qualifications that are listed, then your resume will be screened out.
 It is essential that you speak to each one and provide examples on how you meet those qualifications.